Proposal for simulating quantum spin models with the Dzyaloshinskii-Moriya interaction using Rydberg atoms and the construction of asymptotic quantum many-body scar states: Abstract

 \section{Abstract}

-We propose a method to realize tunable quantum spin models with Dzyaloshinskii-Moriya interaction (DMI) in Rydberg atom quantum simulators.
-Our scheme uses a two-photon Raman transition and transformation to the spin-rotating frame.
-We investigate the properties of the model including only the DMI and Zeeman energy, which can be experimentally realized in our scheme.
-We show that the model accommodates exact and asymptotic quantum many-body scars exhibiting nonergodic dynamics.
+We have developed a method to simulate quantum spin models with the Dzyaloshinskii-Moriya interaction (DMI) using Rydberg atom quantum simulators.
+Our approach involves a two-photon Raman transition and a transformation to the spin-rotating frame, both of which are feasible with current experimental techniques.
+As a model that can be simulated in our setup but not in solid-state systems, we consider an $S=\frac{1}{2}$ spin chain with a Hamiltonian consisting of the DMI and Zeeman energy.
+We study the magnetization curve in the ground state of this model and quench dynamics.
+Further, we show the existence of quantum many-body scar states and asymptotic quantum many-body scar states.
+The observed nonergodicity in this model demonstrates the importance of the highly tunable DMI that can be realized by the proposed quantum simulator.